Nelson19so/Nelson19so/README.md

-# 👋 Hi, I'm Nelson | Backend Engineer (Python • Django • AI • Systems)
+# 👋 Hi, I'm Nelson | Software Engineer (Python • Django • AI • Systems • Flutter • React • Vue)

-🚀 A backend engineer from Nigeria focused on building **production-level systems**,
+🚀 A software engineer from Nigeria focused on building **production-level systems**,
 ranging from full-stack apps to AI-powered platforms and developer tools like databases.

-🌍 My goal: **Become a top backend engineer and build high-performance systems used globally.**
+🌍 My goal: **Become a top software engineer and build high-performance systems used globally.**

 ---